La Ribambelle: The Caïmans

 A trio of local bullies who try to impose themselves on the neighbourhood.
 They hang out in a garage and wear leather jackets with pictures on the back of the animal they call themselves after.
-Tatane is the leader (despite to be the smallest) and likes to refer to himself as such.
+Tatane is the leader (despite being the smallest) and likes to refer to himself as such.
 The others, Rodolphe and Alphonse, are in awe of him, even when his plans go disastrously wrong, and he addresses them as "mes p'tit gars" ("me little laddies"), even though he is half their size.
 Tatane has one aim in life: to get the "Ribabies... under my boot".

 The Caïmans are often in league with Grofilou (French for "Bigrascal"), a crooked businessman.
 Grofilou is feared by most of the town — but not by the Ribambelle, who stand up to him and his rotten ways.

 Stories

 The adventures of the Ribambelle have not been published in English.
 Below is a list of the French titles, their year of publication, an English translation of the titles and a brief description.
 They are listed in order of publication.